-The Botanic Gardens cover an area of 15 acres and are in easy reach of your suite at the Gibraltar O’Callaghan Eliott Hotel.
+The Botanic Gardens cover an area of 15 acres and are in easy reach of your suite at The Eliott Hotel Gibraltar.
 The green paradise was initially commissioned by the British Governor of Gibraltar, General George Don in 1816.
 The purpose of the garden was to provide soldiers with somewhere to relax and spend their recreational time.
 It also provided cool shade for local residents that were looking to escape the intense heat of the Mediterranean sun.
 After years of disregard and a lack of maintenance, the Botanical Gardens eventually became unused and dilapidated.
 It was in 1991 that they were restored to their former glory with a full refurbishment and the introduction of a zoo.

 The Alameda Wildlife Conservation Park is a small but lively zoo in the Botanical Gardens that is home to a variety of animals.
 It was created in order to protect animals from illegal poachers who were endangering the rare local wildlife.
 After providing a home for an increasing number of species, the small reserve was turned into a zoo so that the public and tourists could learn about local animals and the importance of preservation.
 Head to the AWCP to see some of the cutest and most colourful creatures in all of Gibraltar.
 You can snap pictures of parrots or take a selfie with a monkey.
 This is a perfect activity for the whole family; the kids will love exploring the park to see all the amazing animals.